Oxycodone Addiction Treatment

 - “Doctor shopping” for multiple prescriptions

-- Taking OxyContin in any way other than orally
+- Taking oxycodone in any way other than orally

-It is possible to develop a physical dependency on OxyContin, which should be discussed with your doctor.
-A physical OxyContin dependency occurs when the body adjusts to the presence of the medication and depends on that medication to function normally.
-An OxyContin prescription can include dosing instructions from your doctor to taper off the medication to reduce and eliminate this physical dependency.
-This type of medication management is important—those who are physically dependent on OxyContin will experience withdrawal symptoms if they stop their OxyContin prescription too suddenly.
-If the withdrawal symptoms are extreme, they could drive the patient to continue using the substance despite significant harm—the definition of addiction.
+It is possible to develop a physical dependency on oxycodone, which should be discussed with your doctor.
+A physical opioid dependency occurs when the body adjusts to the presence of the medication and depends on it to function normally.
+An oxycodone prescription can include dosing instructions from your doctor to taper off the medication to reduce and eliminate this physical dependency.
+This type of medication management is important—those who are physically dependent will experience opiate withdrawal symptoms if they stop their prescription too suddenly.
+If the opiate withdrawal symptoms are extreme, they could drive the patient to continue using the substance despite significant harm—the definition of addiction.

 - Tearing eyes